oracle-livelabs/goldengate/goldengate-microservices23ai-modern/introduction/gb-intro.md

 ## About this Workshop

 Experience the enhanced Oracle GoldenGate 23ai Microservices, featuring an updated user interface and new capabilities that simplify the creation of real-time data pipelines.
-Participate in this practical lab where you will set up replication from one Oracle Database to another, enabling asynchronous APIs, interact with the REST API, and perform a patch upgrade.
+In this hands-on lab, you'll set up replication between two Oracle Databases, enabling asynchronous APIs, interact with the REST API, and perform a patch upgrade.

 This workshop guides you through building a fast pipeline to replicate data between two Oracle cloud databases using the Oracle GoldenGate 23ai Microservices WebUI.